Suparna Rajaram, Ph.D.

 Suparna Rajaram received her B.A.
 (1981-1984) from Mount Carmel College (Bengaluru, India), earning the sixth rank out of the top ten awarded to the highest scoring students from among approximately 30,000.
 Rajaram then received her M.A.
 (1986) from Bangalore University (Bengaluru, India) where she was a recipient of the National Merit Scholarship (1984-1986).
 She then moved to Purdue University where she received her M.S. in Cognitive Psychology (1988), and then to Rice University where she was awarded the Rice University Fellowship (1988-1991) and received her Ph.D. in Cognitive Psychology (1991).
 Rajaram next completed a postdoctoral fellowship in Cognitive Neuroscience at Temple University School of Medicine (1991-1993).
-She joined Stony Brook University as an Assistant Professor of Psychology in 1993, received tenure and promotion to Associate Professor in 1998, and has held the position of Full Professor of Psychology in 2003.
+She joined Stony Brook University as an Assistant Professor of Psychology in 1993, received tenure and promotion to Associate Professor in 1998, and became Full Professor of Psychology in 2003.
 Rajaram now holds the rank of SUNY Distinguished Professor.
 Rajaram has also served as the Director of Graduate Studies in the Department of Psychology (2018-2019) and as Associate Dean for Faculty Affairs in the College of Arts and Sciences at Stony Brook University (2012-2015) that has about 500 tenure-track and tenured faculty members and about 100 lecturers in the College, overseeing process and policies concerning tenure, promotion, mentoring, and related faculty matters.

 Rajaram received a FIRST Award from the National Institutes of Mental Health (NIMH), and her research has been since supported by NIMH, the National Science Foundation (NSF), the Russell Sage Foundation, and Google.
 She is also a recipient of the Psychonomic Society Inaugural Clifford T. Morgan Distinguished Leadership Award (2019) and the Visiting Scholar CLASS Award (Center for Liberal Arts and Social Sciences) from Nanyang Technological University, Singapore (2018).
 Rajaram has been named a 2022 Guggenheim fellow in recognition of her research and scholarship.